gabriel-ing/Quickstarts/REST-Quickstart/REST-V2.md

 ### PUT request

 The PUT request updates a task.
-The main forseeable use for this is to update the task status from "Pending", to "In-progress", to "Complete", but its also good to allow for updates for Typos in the title and description.
+The main foreseeable use for this is to update the task status from "Pending", to "In-progress", to "Complete", but its also good to allow for updates for Typos in the title and description.
 The code for this is identical to the POST `createTasks()` function, except rather than creating a new object, it opens an existing one with `.%OpenID`.

 ```